yinghuaxuan/SpecFirst/README.md

 ## The goal
 - Specs as your documentation / communication / collaboration tool
+- Auto-generate tests in your favourite framework (currently your favourite has to be xUnit)
 - Seamless integration with Visual Studio
-- Generate tests in your favourite framework (currently your favourite has to be xUnit)
-- Reduce the complexity in authoring and maintaining tests
+- Reduce the time & complexity in authoring and maintaining tests

 ## How does it work
 SpecFirst has the following components: